Phyllidiella rosans (Bergh, 1873)

 Indo-Pacific lack this feature, there's some chance that the

-Hawaiian population might prove to be endemic when DNA is examined.
+Hawaiian population may prove to be endemic when DNA is examined.